-The History course covers two key periods within the past of Britain and the USA.
-We study the development of the USA from the end of the Civil War in 1865 to the height of the Cold War in 1975.
-The key theme is to analyse how the USA developed into a world superpower.
-We also look in depth at Britain from the years 1906 – 1957 during a period that is highlighted by two world wars and a move to provide welfare to the worst off in society.
-The coursework component is completed in the second year and concerns change over the Stuart period 1603-1714.
+The Modern History course covers two key periods in Britain and the USA.
+We study the development of the USA from the end of the Civil War in 1865 to the height of the Cold War in 1975, analysing how the USA developed into a world superpower.
+Events and themes covered encompass Race & Society, both World Wars, the New Deal, and finish up with the Vietnam War and Civil Rights Movement.

 A Level History is highly regarded by universities and employers because of the broad range of skills required to be successful in the subject.
 History can lead directly into careers in teaching, archival work, the heritage industry and journalism.
 It also has benefits for any job requiring the ability to write effectively or to research and process information in order to develop logical plans.